wavefrontHQ/docs/pages/doc/query_language_reference.md

 The result at 4:26 is more interesting.
 At this moment in time, `sum()` returns the value 328.430, although there is only a single input data value (164) at that time, reported by `series 1`. `sum()` produces the return value by adding 164 to an _interpolated_ value from `series 2`.
 Interpolation inserts an implicit point into `series 2` at 4:26, and assigns an estimated value to that point based on the values of the actual, reported points on either side (at 4:25 and 4:27:30). `sum()` uses the estimated value (in this case, 164.43) to calculate the value returned at 4:26.

+**Requirements for Interpolation**

-A value can be interpolated into an input time series only if at least one other input time series reports a real data value at the same moment in time.
+Wavefront interpolates a value into an input time series only under the following circumstances:

+* When at least one other input time series reports a real data value at the same moment in time.
 In our example, no values are interpolated at, say, 4:26:30, because neither input series reports a point at that time.

-Furthermore, a value can be estimated for an interpolated point only when the time series has an actual reported value on either side of it.
+* When the time series has an actual reported value on either side of it.
 Sometimes this cannot occur, for example, when a new data point has not been reported yet at the right edge of a live-view chart.
-In this case, implicit points are inserted wherever needed, and the last known reported value in the time series is assigned to those implicit points.
+In this case, Wavefront inserts implicit points wherever needed, and assigns the last known reported value in the time series to those implicit points.
 (The last known reported value must be reported within the last 15% of the query time in the chart window.)